pingswept/me30-website/content/notes/leds.md

 The voltage at which the LED emits light is called the forward voltage.
 When you include an LED in a circuit, typically you'll want to include a [resistor to limit the current](/notes/resistors/#typical-application-current-limiter) drawn by the LED.
 With a properly-sized resistor, this allows the LED to conduct at its forward voltage, while the resistor prevents it from burning out.

 Oddly, the forward voltage of an LED varies with its color.
+A decent heuristic for determining an LED's forward voltage is to guess that it is around 2 V, unless the LED is blue or white, for which you guess 3 V. For current, 1 mA is a good place to start.
+After these guesses, you can refine your estimates with multimeter measurements.

 ![5 mm LED innards](/img/led-5mm-green.svg)